mapninja/Earthsys144/week02/01_PICK_ONE_TO_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 ![](images/20250326_150703_image.png)

+> **Concept note: GPS survey and averaging** In mobile GIS, the device can either record a location quickly from a single GPS reading or spend a little more time collecting multiple readings and averaging them.
+A **GPS survey** is a more deliberate location capture process that can improve positional accuracy by using repeated measurements. **Averaging** helps reduce random error by combining several readings rather than trusting only one instant.
+This matters when location quality is more important than speed.

 12. If you do make changes, be sure to Save your form.
 13. You can now close the form designer.